pleabargain/EnglishHelpsYourCareer/topic team building events.md

 - Is this a perk for the team?
 - Have you considered setting up a poker game?
 - Is there a pool table at the venue?
-- Will the cost of transfers be covered?
+- Will the cost of transfers be covered? #money
-- Will the cost of staying in a hotel be covered?
+- Will the cost of staying in a hotel be covered? #money
 -

 # statements